What is AgriBio, Centre for AgriBioscience?

 AgriBio, Centre for AgriBioscience, is a major new research facility for agricultural biosciences research.

-It is a joint initiative between the Victorian Government, through the Department of Primary Industries (DPI), and La Trobe University (La Trobe).
+It is a joint initiative between the Victorian Government, through the Department of Environment and Primary Industries (DEPI), and La Trobe University (La Trobe).

 What is the aim of AgriBio?